-Last year was an important year for our climate commitments.
-We joined the Swedish Textile Initiative for Climate Action (STICA) and started the work of mapping our business emissions.
+In 2020, for the second year in a row, we mapped the full emissions of our business.
 We follow the Greenhouse Gas Protocol methodology for our emissions mapping, which means we cover scope 1, 2, and 3: our own emissions and energy use, as well as the emissions of the full supply chain and user phase.

 All emissions from transportation, both inbound and outbound are compensated for by carbon offsetting, either by our logistic partner's own carbon offset program or by our annual carbon offsetting for our business full emissions.

 Our climate work is a journey; we are gradually developing our strategy and actions as our knowledge and possibilities around our climate initiatives expand.
-We gathered data in 2019 to establish 2018 as the base year, and our plan is to offset all our emissions in scope 1, 2, and 3 through carbon offsetting within 2020.
+We have mapped our emissions for two consecutive years, and we have offset our business’ full emissions for both these years.

-Since July 2016, we have been part of the UPS Carbon Neutral program25, in which we offset the CO2 emissions generated by our exports, imports and returns.
+Since July 2016, we have been part of the UPS Carbon Neutral program, in which we offset the CO2 emissions generated by our exports, imports, and returns.
 Carbon offsetting is achieved through different projects, such as reforestation or the development and installation of renewable energy power plants.
 The projects are verified by Société Générale de Surveillance (SGS).

 Our bags and packages supplier, Avisera, created its own label for all Its bags and packages.
 They plant trees to compensate for the carbon emissions generated by the production process.
 All of our bags and packaging are made under this label and thus, we support their tree-planting activities.